-- Critical Infrastructure Vulnerability Assessments the Department's Protective Security Coordination Division conducts specialized field assessments to identify vulnerabilities, interdependencies, capabilities, and cascading effects of impacts on the nation's critical infrastructure. - Infrastructure Survey Tool the Infrastructure Survey Tool (IST) is a voluntary, web-based security survey conducted by Protective Security Advisors (PSAs) in coordination with facility owners and operators after an Assist Visit to identify and document the overall security and resilience of the facility.
+- Critical Infrastructure Vulnerability Assessments The Department's Protective Security Coordination Division conducts specialized field assessments to identify vulnerabilities, interdependencies, capabilities, and cascading effects of impacts on the nation's critical infrastructure. - Climate Change Adaptation Roadmap US Department of Homeland Security - Infrastructure Survey Tool the Infrastructure Survey Tool (IST) is a voluntary, web-based security survey conducted by Protective Security Advisors (PSAs) in coordination with facility owners and operators after an Assist Visit to identify and document the overall security and resilience of the facility.